dstodev/Marlin/Journal.md

 # Resources

 - [Changes for adding a BLTouch sensor](https://reprap.org/forum/read.php?415,880766)
-- Always issue:
+- Always issue these G-Codes:
   ```
   M502 ; Factory reset
   M500 ; Save settings to EEPROM
   ```
-  after flashing new firmware, especially if a tweaked configuration setting doesn't appear to have taken effect.
+  after flashing new firmware,
+  especially if a setting tweak does not take effect.

 # Current tweaks